• Skip to primary navigation

 What is arborio rice?

-Arborio rice is a short-grain Italian rice variety known for its high starch content and ability to absorb flavors.
-It's a staple in making creamy risotto, where its plump, oval grains release starch while maintaining a tender exterior and slightly firm core.hand holding dry arborio rice.
+Arborio rice is a short grain Italian rice known for its high starch content and ability to absorb flavors, while keeping a tender exterior and slightly firm core.hand holding dry arborio rice.

 Why do you need to keep stirring risotto while cooking it?

-Stirring risotto while cooking ensures even cooking, prevents sticking, releases starch for creaminess, and infuses flavors.
-Adding the stock slowly helps the rice absorb it fully and stirring often helps release more starch, which creates that quintessential creaminess risotto is known for.
+Stirring risotto while cooking ensures even cooking and prevents sticking.
+Adding the stock slowly helps the rice absorb it fully and stirring often helps release more starch, which creates that creaminess risotto is known for.

 Can you use regular rice when making risotto?

 You can, but the result won't be quite the same.
 Short-grain rice has higher starch content, which contributes to risotto's creaminess.
-Regular rice may not release enough starch to achieve the desired creamy texture and might result in a less traditional risotto experience.
-However, with adjustments to liquid amounts and cooking techniques, you can still create a flavorful rice dish that resembles risotto while acknowledging its unique texture may vary.
+Regular rice may not release enough starch to achieve the desired creamy texture.

 mushroom pea risotto in a white bowl.